axeelz/cloudflare-maintenance-page-cli/README.md

 - **Account ID** and **Zone ID**: [where to find them?](https://developers.cloudflare.com/fundamentals/account/find-account-and-zone-ids/)
 - **API token**: [how to create one?](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) (needs Edit Workers permissions)

-To edit the config, just run `cfm config`.
+To edit the config, just run `cfmp config`.

 The config has two sections: